mcclurgm/scheme-interpreter/design/interpreter.md

   * `cdr` is the value it's bound to (arbitrary type as long as it's a valid value)
   * We can make a `makeBinding(Value *name, Value *val)`
     * `name` is a symbol type and you should just be able to pass it directly from the tree
+* Looking up bindings:
+  * Go up environments in order
+  * Start at innermost environment, go up successively
+  * If nothing (including global as ending case) has it, error
+    * Should be already good because global will be the last frame we can go to

 ## Special Forms